rennzhang/codemirror-editor-vue3/README.md

 ### Introduction

-The plug-in is based on [Codemirror](http://codemirror.net/) 5 and only supports Vue 3.
+The plug-in is based on [Codemirror 5](http://codemirror.net/) and only supports Vue 3.
 In addition to the modes supported by codemirror, this plugin also supports custom log modes.

-For complete documentation and more cases, please check [codemirror-editor-vue3-docs](https://renncheung.github.io/codemirror-editor-vue3/index.html).(Currently only Chinese version, English version is under planning)
+For complete documentation and more cases, please check [codemirror-editor-vue3 docs](https://renncheung.github.io/codemirror-editor-vue3/index.html).(Currently only Chinese version, English version is under planning)

 ### Install